-Your kid's energy seems to shift to a new website every week.
-She has new friends and you can't keep track of all their names.
-Though you try to ask what's going on, you want to give her some independence.
-But is she being as safe, smart and kind online - as you believe she is in person?
-And if she were being bullied, would she tell you?
+Your child’s energy seems to shift to a new website every week.
+He has new friends and you can’t keep track of all their names.
+Though you try to ask what’s going on, you want to give him some independence.
+But is he being as safe, smart and kind online as you believe he is in person?
+And if he were being bullied, would he tell you?

-Well, we can, and we don't even need a web guru to do so.
 Every generation has its gap.
-Even with technology, parenting is still parenting and kids are still kids.
-Being a plugged-in parent isn't just about electrical sockets -- it's about being familiar with your child and his life.
-Here are some tips from our experts on how you can stay connected to your children in this high-speed socially savvy universe.
+Even with technology, parenting is still parenting and children are still children.
+Being a plugged-in parent isn’t just about electrical sockets — it’s about being familiar with your child and his life.
+Here are some tips from our experts on how you can stay connected to your children in this high-speed, socially savvy universe.

-- Don't take "fine" for answer: "How was school?" invariably elicits a dismissive Fine from your child.
+- Don’t take ‘fine’ for an answer.
+“How was school?” invariably elicits a dismissive Fine from your child.
 Try being more specific to get them to open up.
 Ask: Who did you sit with at lunch?
-Who did you play with at recess?
-What did you draw in art class?
-Then it won't seem strange when you occasionally ask more targeted questions like, Do you ever notice that others are left out?
+Who did you play with at break?
+What did you draw in art?
+Then it won’t seem strange when you occasionally ask more targeted questions like, Do you ever notice that others are left out?
 Picked on?
-Does this every happen to you?
+Does this ever happen to you?
 Just remember that this is supposed to be a conversation.
 If it feels like an interrogation, it probably is.
-Dr. Joel Haber, bully expert and author of Bullyproof Your Child for Life, says, "My feeling is that parents can always create a way for kids to talk to them if they just keep it light."

-- Experiment with different times to talk: After a full day of classes and activities with friends, your child just might not be in the mood for a long conversation, much less a heart-to-heart.
-Rather than forcing one every afternoon or evening, test out other times and places, like the weekly car-ride to Grandma's, as you tuck him into bed, or after she wins her soccer game on Saturday afternoon.
+- Experiment with different times to talk.
+After a full day of classes and activities with friends, your child might not be in the mood for a long conversation, much less a heart-to-heart.
+Rather than forcing one every afternoon or evening, test out other times and places, maybe on the way to a friend’s, as you tuck him into bed, or after football on Saturday afternoon.

-- Bring bullying to the dinner table: Initiate a casual conversation about bullying at least once a month.
+- Bring bullying to the dinner table.
+Initiate a casual conversation about bullying at least once a month.
 Start the conversation with recent news coverage, personal experience, or a scene from a movie.
-Then ask if your child has ever seen similar behavior at school.
-If you are open about bullying, your child will see that it's an unfortunate, but natural, part of growing up rather than a unique and totally humiliating event.
-Dr. Haber notes that this openness makes children more willing to come to you if they are bullied.
+Then ask if your child has ever seen similar behaviour at school.
+If you are open about bullying, your child will see that it’s an unfortunate, but natural, part of growing up rather than a unique and totally humiliating event.

-- Raise upstanders, not bystanders: Whenever and however bullying does come up in conversations at home, encourage your child to take action.
-Instead of focusing on confronting the bully -- which can be scary and dangerous -- urge your child to support the bullying victim.
+- Raise upstanders, not bystanders.
+Whenever and however bullying does come up in conversations at home, encourage your child to take action.
+Instead of focusing on confronting the bully — which can be scary and dangerous — urge your child to support the bullying victim.
 First, help your child empathize with the victim by asking how he would feel if he had been the target.
-Then suggest that he do something nice for the bullied child, whether it's eating lunch together, alerting an adult or simply saying, "I wish I could have helped."
+Then suggest that he does something nice for the bullied child, whether it’s eating lunch together, alerting an adult or simply saying, “I wish I could have helped.”

-- Be a role model: "Kids follow more what their parents do than what they say," notes Dr. Haber.
-We're all human.
-So we're all imperfect and we all use some bullying behaviors.
+- Be a role model.
+Children follow more what their parents do than what they say.
+We’re all human, so we’re all imperfect.
 Sometimes we gossip.
 Sometimes we have cliques.
-Sometimes we start rumors.
-It doesn't mean we're all bullies all the time, but most of us are bullies some of the time.
+Sometimes we start rumours.
+It doesn’t mean we’re all bullies all the time, but everyone can be at one time or another.
 Own up to it.
-Then when you catch the behavior, take advantage of the moment to teach your child a lesson.
-Talk about it and admit that it's not cool behavior.
+Then when you catch yourself, take advantage of the moment to teach your child.
+Talk about it and admit that it’s not acceptable.

-- Create a network: If there are adults in your child's life, you may find that he/she feels more comfortable talking with them.
-Ask a babysitter or aunt if she's noticed a change in behavior.
-Check with the mom of her best friend to see if she's heard anything strange.
-Create a network of people who care about your child - and whose children you care about - and offer to exchange information.
+- Create a network.
+If there are other adults in your child’s life, you may find that he feels more comfortable talking with them.
+Ask a babysitter or aunt if she’s noticed a change in behaviour.
+Check with his best friend’s mum to see if she’s heard anything strange.
+Create a network of people who care about your child — and whose children you care about — and offer to exchange information.

 Supervised Web Surfing

-The digital world mirrors the real.
-For kids, it's like one huge playground, where they innocently flirt, share secrets, get help with homework -- and bully.
-While cyberbullying seems new and scary, Dr. Haber contends that it's the same bullying you encountered growing up.
-Now it's just moved online.
+The digital world mirrors the real world.
+For children, it’s like one huge playground, where they innocently flirt, share secrets, get help with homework — and sometimes bully.
+While cyber bullying seems new and scary, it’s actually similar to the bullying you encountered growing up.
+Now it’s just moved online.

-You supervise your child at the playground, but sometimes while reading a magazine, talking to friends, or reading emails on your phone.
-You don't stand over her shoulder or eavesdrop on all of her conversations.
-Dr. Haber suggests you try to have the same approach online: be present, but relaxed.
+You may supervise your child at the playground, but, for the majority of the time, you don’t stand over his shoulder or eavesdrop on his conversations.
+We suggest you try to have the same approach online: be present, but relaxed.

-- Monitor that technology: As Dr. Haber observes, "Technology is not a right.
-It's a privilege and a responsibility."
-When bringing new technology into the home, parents should reiterate this maxim.
-Your child should understand that you won't spy on him, but you will have access to his computer and his cellphone -- in case you need it.
+- Monitor that technology.
+Remind your child that technology is not a right.
+It’s a privilege and a responsibility.
+Your child should understand that you won’t spy on him, but you will have access to his computer and his mobile — in case you need it.
 Befriend him on Facebook.
 Follow him on Twitter.
 Read his blog.

-- Ask about his privacy settings: If your child alters his privacy settings to exclude you, don't attempt to circumnavigate the obstacle.
-Talk to him about how he uses the technology and why he doesn't want you in that space.
-Remember that your kid should have a private life.
+- Ask about his privacy settings.
+If your child alters his privacy settings to exclude you, don’t attempt to circumnavigate the obstacle.
+Talk to him about how he uses the technology and why he doesn’t want you in that space.
+Remember that he should have a private life.
 If his reasons are fair and you have no reason to suspect that he is abusing the technology, let him have the privacy.
-He'll trust you more, assures Dr. Haber.

-- Establish rules of use: Tell your kids that while it is never okay to tease or gossip other children, malicious words can't be erased online - and are easily spread and "overheard."
-Set other rules about photos, language, and privacy settings as you see fit, given your child's age and personality.
+Tell your children that it is never okay to tease or gossip other children.
+Also, make sure they understand that mean words can’t be erased online – and are easily spread and “overheard.”
+Set other rules about photos, language, and privacy settings as you see fit, given your child’s age and personality.